databendlabs/databend/docs/doc/90-contributing/01-rfcs/20210914-new-sql-planner-framework.md

 To maintain the state, we propose a data structure `BindContext`(this name is inspired by `BinderContext` from CMU Peloton, which is a very appropriate name in my mind).

 `BindContext` is a stack-like structure, each `BindContext` node in the stack records state of corresponding syntactic context.
 SQL binding is a bottom-up procedure, which means it will process AST recursively, add columns produced by data source(e.g. table scan, join, subquery) into

 Briefly, `BindContext` is a set of column references.
-To be clear, we will use diagram to explain hwo this mechanism works.
+To be clear, we will use diagram to explain how this mechanism works.

 Take this example: